Differential equations and logarithmic intertwining operators for strongly graded vertex algebras: Differential equations

 \section{Differential equations}

-In the rest of this paper, we assume that $V$ is a strongly $A$-graded vertex algebra with a vertex subalgebra $V_0$ strongly graded with respect to $A_0 \subset A$, and assume that every strongly graded (generalized) $V$-module is $\R$-graded, lower bounded and satisfies $C_1$-cofiniteness condition as a $V_0$-module.
+In the rest of this paper, we assume that $V$ is a strongly $A$-graded vertex algebra, every strongly $\tilde{A}$-graded (generalized) $V$-module is $\R$-graded and satisfies the $C_1$-cofiniteness condition.
+We also assume the $\tilde{A}$-patterns of elements in the strongly $\tilde{A}$-graded modules are preserved by the vertex operators.